 Named after Aquidneck Island, the island where Newport, Rhode Island is located, Aqudneck is elegant, comfortable and sails well.
 She was designed specifically to take guests sailing on cruises, so there are plenty of comfortable places to sit or lounge, including teak benches and chair-height cabin tops, as well as a large amount of open, uncluttered deck space enabling guests to move about, socialize or take pictures with ease.
 She is 80 feet long with a 17 feet beam.
 This provides a smooth, stable and comfortable sail.
-Since you sail in protected water and are constantly moving in fresh air, seasickness is never an issue.
+Since you sail in the protected waters of Narragansett Bay, are constantly moving and in fresh air, seasickness is never an issue.

 Designed by legendary naval architect Charles Wittholz, Aquidneck was built by a family of shipwrights on Long Island who have been building boats since the 1600's.
 Reminiscent of coasting schooners built to carry passengers and freight at the turn of the century, a schooner sail in Newport aboard Aquidneck is fun for all ages!